Congratulations. You Got a New Member.

 In the renewal projects MCA creates, we remind them of the mission, or the sense of community, or sometimes even the stellar content that they receive.
 But we’re always mindful and respectful of inclusivity and not making someone feel like they wasted an opportunity.

-Time to reset.
-Shampoo, rinse, repeat.
-While a renewed member has signaled that you did a good job in year one and they want to stick around, your obligations and opportunities are just as important in year two, three, four and more.
-It’s what builds lifetime value.
-But that’s an article for another day.
+Nope.
+You can never assume retention will run on its own.
+While a renewed member has signaled that you did a good job in year one and they will stick around for another term, your obligations and opportunities are just as important in year two, three, four and beyond.
+It’s what builds lifetime value and a strong community.

-When you’re ready to discuss your member retention strategy with someone who appreciates the challenges and rewards of this continuity business as much as you do, please give us a call.
+When you’re ready to discuss your member retention strategy with people who appreciate the challenges and rewards of this continuity business as much as you do, let’s chat.